cchandre/Polarimetry/README.md

   #### Binning

 This option is used to improve the quality of the stack if the signal is too weak.
-It performs a box linear filter (box blur) with a kernel of 1s of size `Bin width` x `Bin height`.
+It performs a convolution of the stack with a kernel of 1's of size `Bin width` x `Bin height`.

   #### Dark